Lennart Karl

-Lennart Karl (born 22 February 2008) is a German professional footballer who plays as an attacking midfielder and winger for Bundesliga club Bayern Munich.
+Lennart Karl (/de/; born 22 February 2008) is a German professional footballer who plays as an attacking midfielder or winger for club Bayern Munich and the Germany national team.

 Club career

+2015–2022: Early years

 Karl joined the academy of Viktoria Aschaffenburg in 2015, and he moved to the academy of Eintracht Frankfurt in 2017.
-He then rejoined Viktoria Aschaffenburg in 2022, before he caught the eye of Bayern Munich and in the summer of the same year, Karl joined their academy.
+In June 2018, at 10 years of age, Karl took part at a scouting tournament in Aschaffenburg, progressing to the next round and being invited to audition in the Bernabéu by Real Madrid.
+However, his family prevented a move as they felt that it wasn't really about their son at all – but rather about negotiating contracts for large football agencies.

+In 2022, Frankfurt wanted to extend Karl's academy contract, but since Bayern Munich showed strong interest, Karl expressed his willingness to join Bayern's academy in the summer, which led to his exemption at Frankfurt at the beginning of the year.
+Bridging his time until summer, he immediately rejoined Viktoria Aschaffenburg for the remainder of the season, before he joined Bayern Munich's academy.

+2022–2025: Bayern academy

 During the 2024–25 season he started with the U17 Nachwuchsliga Group F for Bayern Munich with 17 goals and 8 assists in just 9 appearances.
 In October 2024 top-flight clubs, like Spanish La Liga club Real Madrid and Dutch Eredivisie club Ajax, showed interest in recruiting him.
-At only 16 years old of age, Karl already represented both the under-17 and under-19 squads during the 2024–25 season.
+At only 16 years of age, Karl already represented both the under-17 and under-19 squads during the 2024–25 season, featuring at the UEFA Youth League.

+2025: First team debut

-On 4 April 2025, he received his first call-up with the senior team of Bayern Munich, for a 3–1 away victory Bundesliga match against FC Augsburg, as an unused substitute.
-Two months later, on 15 June, he made his professional debut during a 10–0 victory over Auckland City in the FIFA Club World Cup.
+On 4 April 2025, he received his first call-up to the senior team of Bayern Munich, for a 3–1 away victory Bundesliga match against FC Augsburg, as an unused substitute and would also feature in Bayern Munich's Champions League quarter-final squads against Inter Milan.
+Two months later, on 15 June, Karl made his professional debut during a 10–0 victory over Auckland City in the FIFA Club World Cup, playing the full second half.
+With Bayern, he would reach the quarter-final, being knocked out by PSG.

-Karl was one of the players that were called up by Bayern Munich head coach Vincent Kompany, for the 2025 pre-season matches against French Ligue 1 club Lyon, English Premier League club Tottenham Hotspur, and Swiss Super League club Grasshopper.
-In the meantime, on 8 August, along with his teammate Wisdom Mike, Karl extended his contract with the club and chose to wear the shirt number 42, which previously worn by Jamal Musiala.
-Later that year, on 22 October, he scored his first professional goal in a 4–0 victory over Belgian Pro League club Club Brugge in the Champions League, becoming the club's youngest-ever scorer in the competition at 17 years and 242 days old, surpassing the previous record held by Jamal Musiala.
-Three days later, he netted his first Bundesliga goal in a 3–0 away win over Borussia Mönchengladbach.